TechSquareInc/intern-playbook/docs/source/intern-tasks/create-your-own-docs.md

 **3. Initialize Your Sphinx Project**

 Sphinx provides a command-line tool called `sphinx-quickstart` that sets up the project structure.
 After running this `sphinx-quickstart` command, Sphinx  will have created a source directory with `conf.py` and a root document, `index.rst`.
-This root document serves are a welcome page, as well as contains the "table of contents tree" or *toctree*.
+This root document serves as a welcome page, as well as contains the "table of contents tree" or *toctree*.

 The `source` directory is where you will place your markdown files.
 You'll also see a `build` folder where the generated html pages wil appear.
 After making a few pages, or editing pages, from the `docs` directory, you can run `make html` to see these pages built in your browser.